Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Cosmology Overview.md

 ##### Formation
 The formation of Brudash is a mystery that has eluded scholars for millenia.
 ##### Physical Characteristics
-The Dark Moon is seen only by the absence of stars in the night sky where it rests.
+The Dark Moon is seen only by the absence of stars in the night sky where it rests, or when it passes in front of its larger twin Junon.
 It is said to drive people to madness with its endless mysteries.
 #### Junon
 Junon is the furthest satellite to Avasar.
 ##### Formation